Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Build strong personal science literacy and engage with Big Ideas in science in a range of learning and investigative contexts.
+1 Build personal scientific literacy and content knowledge through engagement with Big Ideas in science in a range of learning and investigative contexts.
 Develop skills for promoting scientific literacy and integration of literacy and numeracy skills.
 Knowledgeable

 Creative and critical thinker